robertsonmcclure/redux-obtain/docs/getting_started.md

 const rootReducer = combineReducers({
     // ...your other reducers here
-    // you have to pass formReducer under 'form' key,
+    // you have to pass formReducer under 'resources' key,
-    // for custom keys look up the docs for Configuring reduxStoreName
+    // for custom keys look up the docs for configuring redux-obtain
     resources: resourceReducer
 })

 const store = createStore(rootReducer)
 ```

 _NOTE_: The key used to pass the redux-obtain reducer should be named `resources`.
-If you need a custom key for some reason see [Configuring reduxStoreName]() for details.
+If you need a custom key for some reason see [Configuring reduxStoreName](docs/configuration.md#Redux Store Name) for details.

 ## Step 2